hashicorp/integration-template/README.md

 # Integration Example

-This is an example integration.
+This is an example integration for https://github.com/hashicorp/integrations.